 Patty Balderrama, Program Coordinator, Housing Development, MFA; Tanya Birks, Assistant Director of Housing Development, MFA; Shawn Colbert, CPM, COS, Director of Housing Development, MFA; George Maestas, Program Manager, Housing Development, MFA; Sabrina Su, Program Manager, Housing Development, MFA

 Did you know that MFA has funding sources other than Low Income Housing Tax Credits for affordable housing development?
 It’s true!
 Come learn about: the National Housing Trust Fund program, which finances the construction or rehabilitation of housing for households earning the higher of 30 percent of Area Median Income or the federal poverty level; HOME Single-Family Development program, which supplies partial or gap financing for the construction or acquisition/ rehabilitation of single-family homes; and the New Mexico Affordable Housing Tax Credit program, which provides state tax credits to individuals or entities that make donations to qualified housing developments.
 We also do a quick recap of some of the better-known funding sources.

-Patrick Ortiz, Assistant Director of Asset Management, MFA
+Patrick Ortiz, Director of Asset Management, MFA

 Late last year, HUD released an updated version of their Compilation Bulletin.
 The new version had a lot of changes, which we review in this session.
 Get answers to all of your HUD REAC protocol questions.